jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 For now, all this does is increment `tokenCounter`, create a new token using [`ERC721._safeMint`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L248), and return the numeric ID of the minted NFT.
 Using `_safeMint` instead of `_mint` will prevent us from minting tokens to a recipient that does not have an implemented method for receiving them.
 This will prevent our tokens from getting stuck in contract addresses and becoming unusable.

-`mint()` is a `public` function, which means it can be called by both external users and by other functions in this contract, or any contracts that inherit from it.
+The `mint()` function is a `public` function, which means it can be called by both external users and by other functions in this contract, or any contracts that inherit from it.
 Solidity provides granular function and variable visibility options, which are [explained here](https://bitsofco.de/solidity-function-visibility-explained/).

 ## NFT data structures

 Let's fill out our code skeleton, starting with the data structures we'll need to store information about each NFT we mint.
 As per our design, each NFT will have three accessories and three colors.
 We can represent the accessories as strings and the colors as RGB values.

 We'll start by defining a string array for each type of accessory.
-Add the following code above the `constructor` definition.
+Add the following code above the `constructor` definition:

 ```solidity
     string[] private headgear = [